 Data loss prevention (DLP) policies that contain sets of conditions to filter email messages and take actions, to help prevent data loss for confidential or sensitive content.
 One of the actions that you can specify is to apply encryption as protection, by specifying one of the protection templates or options.
 Policy Tips can be used when sensitive data is detected, to alert users that they might need to apply protection.
 For more information, see Data loss prevention in the Exchange Online documentation.

-Office 365 Message Encryption that supports sending a protected email message and protected Office documents as attachments to any email address on any device.
+Message Encryption that supports sending a protected email message and protected Office documents as attachments to any email address on any device.
 For user accounts that don't use Azure AD, a web experience supports social identity providers or a one-time passcode.
-For more information, see Set up new Office 365 Message Encryption capabilities built on top of Azure Information Protection from the Office 365 documentation.
-To help you find additional information that is related to this configuration, see Office 365 Message Encryption.
+For more information, see Set up new Microsoft 365 Message Encryption capabilities built on top of Azure Information Protection from the Microsoft 365 documentation.
+To help you find additional information that is related to this configuration, see Microsoft 365 Message Encryption.

 If you use Exchange on-premises, you can use the IRM features with the Azure Rights Management service by deploying the Azure Rights Management connector.
 This connector acts as a relay between your on-premises servers and the Azure Rights Management service.

 For more information about the protection templates, see Configuring and managing templates for Azure Information Protection.

 If you're ready to configure Exchange to protect emails:

 For Exchange Online, see Exchange Online: IRM Configuration.